Sublinear Latency for Simplified Successive Cancellation Decoding of Polar Codes: Upper Bound on the Latency of SSC Decoding

-Note that the remaining number of nodes is given by \eqref{eq:remaining3} for any choice of $\{\delta_k\}_{k=1}^K$ such that as the total number of polarization steps is $n$.
-Thus, we choose the $\delta_k$'s so that the quantity in \eqref{eq:remaining3} is minimized.
-To do so, we need that the exponents of $N$ in the various terms of the sum are all equal, which gives that
+The remaining number of nodes is given by \eqref{eq:remaining3} for any choice of $\{\delta_k\}_{k=1}^K$ such that as the total number of polarization steps is $n$.
+Thus, the $\delta_k$'s are chosen in order to minimize the quantity in \eqref{eq:remaining3}.
+This choice requires that the exponents of $N$ in the various terms of the sum are all equal, which leads to